slowernews/wisdom-tldr/README.md

 > *'You can’t be grateful and angry simultaneously.' -- Tony Robbins*

-<a id="on-happiness"></a>We can't chase happiness, happiness is a byproduct of our actions.

-> *'Happy life = mastery + belonging + autonomy.'*

-> *'We have the idea that comfort brings happiness.
-Happiness comes from not having fear.'*

-Break long term goals so you can enjoy the journey.<br>
+By breaking long term goals you can enjoy the journey.<br>
 Happiness is a journey, not a destination.

 > *'The minute you're satisfied with where you are, you aren't there anymore.' -- Tony Gwynn*